Computer-aided manufacturing (CAM):

 Fully digital manufacturing

-digitally created functional form + digitally manufactured orthosis blank (3D printing)
+digitally created positive model + digitally manufactured orthosis blank (3D printing)

-Take it one step further with fully digital manufacturing: Based on the digitally corrected and modeled functional form, you now also create the orthosis blank digitally, using the Mecuris3D Creator.
+Take it one step further with fully digital manufacturing: Based on the digitally corrected and modeled positive model, you now also create the orthosis blank digitally, using the Mecuris3D Creator.
 Then you print the blank conveniently with your manufacturing partner using high-quality 3D printing.

 Manufacturing methods in the digital manufacturing process